Thermography: A Perfect Alternative to Mammograms?Updated: October 30, 2017Healthy Living

-I then discovered to my dismay that no one in town would give me just a breast ultrasound without me first having a mammogram!
+I then discovered to my dismay that no one in town would give me just a breast ultrasound.
+Unless of course, I had a mammogram first!

-Fortunately, coming from a medical family, I was able to circumvent the mammogram madness and get a script for just a breast ultrasound.
+Fortunately, coming from a medical family, I was able to circumvent the mammogram madness.
+I obtained a script for a breast ultrasound with no mammogram.
 Even then, the battle wasn’t yet over!
 When I went in for my breast ultrasound, I was read the riot act about forgoing the mammogram by the attending physician.
-This, after she admitted that a mammogram was not even an appropriate test for me given that I have what’s called “dense breast tissue”!
+This, after she admitted that a mammogram was not even an appropriate test for me as I have dense breast tissue!

-She also denied that each mammogram (4 films per breast) exposes a woman to approximately 1 rad (radiation absorbed dose) of exposure – about 1000 times more than a chest x-ray even though this is a clearly documented fact by the Institute of Medicine (source).
+She also denied that each mammogram (4 films per breast) exposes a woman to approximately 1 rad (radiation absorbed dose) of exposure.
+This is about 1000 times more than a chest x-ray.
+Amazing that she so vehemently denied this fact even though this information is clearly documented by the Institute of Medicine (4).

-So use thermography – it is a fantastic diagnostic tool that is clearly superior to mammograms, but be sure to have your ducks in a row about what you will do if anything suspicious is found before you pay all that money out of pocket!
+In summary, thermography is a fantastic diagnostic tool that is clearly superior to mammograms.
+But, be sure to have your ducks in a row about what you will do if anything suspicious is found before you pay all that money out of pocket!